We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 See more in-depth here: Wakizashi vs Katana

-The tanto is a small, straight or slightly curved-bladed dagger used by samurais.
-It was primarily a stabbing weapon for close-quarters combat and emergencies.
-Its compact size makes it highly maneuverable and easy to conceal, offering a significant advantage in surprise attacks or as a last-resort weapon.
-The tanto is shorter than the other blades .
+The tanto is a small, straight or slightly curved dagger used by samurai.
+It was mainly a stabbing weapon for close-quarters combat and emergencies.
+Its compact size makes it highly maneuverable and easy to conceal, providing a significant advantage in surprise attacks or as a last-resort weapon.
+The tanto is shorter than other samurai blades but is made with the same level of detail.

 See more in-depth here: Nodachi vs Katana